UnderLogic/toml-serialization/Documentation~/src/serialization-rules/object-fields.md

 An complex type can be mapped to either an [inline TOML table](https://toml.io/en/v1.0.0#inline-table) or a [standard TOML table](https://toml.io/en/v1.0.0#table).

+By default, the complex type will be serialized as a standard (expanded) table.
+You can override this behavior by using the [`TomlInlineAttribute`](../attributes/toml-inline-attribute.md) attribute to serialize the complex type as an inline table.

 ### Inline Example

 ```toml